mistertomlinson/es-theme-colorful-v2/README.md

 5. Start → UI Settings → Theme → select your new theme

 ## Compatibility
-Tested on: [ArkOS latest / Pan4ELEC / etc.]
+Works on: ArkOS / Pan4ELEC.
+Will post a script to get it working on DarkOS soon.
 May work on similar devices (R35S, K36, etc.) but optimized for R36S.

 ## Screenshots